lelandbatey/veiled/documentation.md

 ###Flask Server###

 To interact with Veiled, you use a very simple and basic REST-style interface.
-For example, to get the status of a processControl method, you'd use an http GET request directed at http://<your veiled server address>/status .
+For example, to get the status of a processControl method, you'd use an http GET request directed at `http://[your veiled server address]/status` .
 This would return the status of the app, such as whether it's running, it's location, and any important configuration details.

-Similarly, to send a command, you'd make an http POST request to http://<your veiled server address>/cmd/ with the json data:
+Similarly, to send a command, you'd make an http POST request to `http://[your veiled server address]/cmd/` with the json data:

     {"cmd" : "command to send"}

-The dictionary key "cmd" is required to have the value interpreted as a command.
+The dictionary key "cmd" is required to have the value that will be interpreted as a command.
 Additionally, the value of the "cmd" key should be EXACTLY as you would type into the terminal.
 Note, do not use a newline character at the end of the passed value, as they'll be added automatically.

 Templates for webpages need to go in the "templates" directory.
 Check out the docs on Flask templates: http://flask.pocoo.org/docs/templating/